elroistav/KosherFlix/wiki/Android_App/Movie_Details/Android_Movie_Details.md

 A prominent **Play** button appears at the top of the screen.

 - Tapping the button starts the movie in the **Movie Player**.
-- Age restrictions trigger appropriate warnings.
-- Network issues display relevant error messages.

 ![Watch Movie](./Screenshots/android_watch_movie.png)

 ### 2. **Video Preview**
-The preview section automatically plays a short clip or trailer:
+The preview section automatically plays a short clip:

 - **Auto-play**: Begins when the screen loads
-- **Muted by Default**: Tap to enable sound
-- **Gesture Controls**: Pinch to expand/minimize

 ### 3. **Movie Information**
 Below the preview, you'll find: